creasraj/transactions/README.md

 ## Testing

-Tests are located in the `tests` folder an can be invoked by running `yarn unit-test` and `yarn feature-test`.
+Tests are located in the `tests` folder an can be invoked by running `npm run unit-test`.
 These tests will invoke the defined  actions in a wrapper, where the response can then be tested.